Sorry, you need to enable JavaScript to visit this website.

 Main inclusive Youth-Work programmes and target groups

-The Swedish Government has also initiated a number of comprehensive programmes and actions, where the target group consists of young people in a more vulnerable position, such as NEET, young people at risk for violence and radicalisation, young people with a migrant or ethnic minority background, young LBGTI-persons, young people with disabilities, and latterly, newly arrived young migrants.
+The Swedish Government has initiated a number of comprehensive programmes and actions, where the target group consists of young people in a more vulnerable position, such as NEET, young people at risk for violence and radicalisation, young people with a migrant or ethnic minority background, young LBGTI-persons, young people with disabilities, and latterly, newly arrived young migrants.
 See section 4.4, Inclusive Programmes for Young People, for more information.

 These government actions usually target professionals working in health care or in schools, in social work, in the police force and in organised leisure, including both youth centres and sports.
 Even volunteers active in CSOs and in faith communities are targeted.